-Normally the Crownstone we program with the J-Link from Segger, but if you want to use this cheaper solution, we also created some files for you at the BlueNet repository at github.
+The Crownstone we program with the J-Link from Segger.
+Read how to do this at the Bluenet repository at github.

 First of all you can combine all the required binaries into one big binary.
 This is done by the script

 Before you use it, you will need to install